evakathie/ux-portfolio/projects/conscious-choice-platform.md

 And based our project on the following problem formulation:</p>

 <ProblemDef definition="How can we design a fashion-focused comparison platform based on the
-data of the Green Database, to empower consumers to make conscious decisions and sustainable choices while shopping?" />
+data of the Green Database to empower consumers to make conscious decisions and sustainable choices while shopping?" />

 <p>We define a comparison platform as a website that aggregates and presents detailed information about products from multiple retailers, enabling users to compare products based on specific information, such as prices or reviews.
 In our case, we focus on the comparison of products based on sustainability.</p>